Is it illegal to sleep in my car?

 What about sleeping in my motorhome?

 It’s fine to sleep in your motorhome if you’re careful where you park.
-Likewise, there’s nothing to stop you from sleeping in your car if you’re travelling around on a shoestring budget and you don’t want to fork out for a hotel.
+Likewise, there’s nothing to stop you from sleeping in the car if you’re travelling around on a shoestring budget and you don’t want to fork out for a hotel.

-In general if you’re respectful, discreet and don’t flaunt any obvious no camping or no overnight stay signs, you’re unlikely to encounter any problems.
+In general, if you’re respectful, discreet and don’t flaunt any obvious ‘no camping’ or ‘no overnight stay’ signs, you’re unlikely to encounter any problems.
 Arrive late, leave early, don’t leave any litter and you should be fine.

 Don’t sleep in your car if you’re drunk

 Whatever you do, don’t sleep in your car if you’re over the legal driving limit for alcohol.
-It may seem like a good idea to sleep it off in your car if you have one too many on a night out and end up over the limit but if the police find you, they can charge you with being drunk in charge of a motor vehicle in a public place – even if you’re not driving.
+It may seem like a good idea to sleep it off in your car if you have one too many on a night out, but if the police find you, they can charge you with being drunk in charge of a motor vehicle in a public place – even if you’re not driving.

-According to our recent survey, 17.8% of drivers believe they can’t be fined for sleeping in their car while drunk – and nearly one in 10 (9.7%) of those think they can’t receive penalty points for this, either.
+According to our recent survey, 17.8% of drivers believe they can’t be fined for sleeping in their car while drunk.
+And nearly one in 10 (9.7%) of those think they can’t receive penalty points for this, either.
 Unfortunately, they’re wrong.

 Read our information about drink driving.